zyang310/comp423-course-notes/docs/tutorials/go-setup.md

 Because programs in Go are packages, we will first have to turn `main.go` into a package!

-Making sure you are in your `go-hello-world` folder, then in your terminal, run the following command.
+Making sure you are in your `first-go-project` directory, then in your terminal, run the following command.

 ```bash
 go mod init main.go